 - Offer non-alcoholic drinks at family occasions and events.

-- Openly of alcohol in front of your children.
+- Openly turn down offers of alcohol in front of your children.

 - Demonstrate that social occasions can be fun without alcohol.